Elevation: 12,078 ft

 The following information is from Pat Lang of Pocatello

-Recently on 16 Oct 04 a friend of mine, Henning Krebs, and I went to go up Super Gully on Lost River Peak.
+On October 16, 2004, a friend of mine, Henning Krebs, and I went to go up Super Gully on Lost River Mountain.
 From the general parking area on the Mackay side of the mountain we wandered up through the trees and what not up to the point where you can see the gully structures leading up the high ridges.
 We crossed into the debris at the bottom of this structure and stayed right as we moved up.
 We climbed to top of the gully that we were in, passing a couple of 4th class sections on white loose rock about two thirds of the way up.
 Once at the top of the gully we were cliffed, with our only option being a move left (north) into a tight gully that exits after a hundred feet or so onto a small platform.
 After a short quick low fifth class move on the left side of the platform, we found ourselves on the ridge that leads to the false summit on Lost River Peak.
 We followed the ridge to the false summitt and continued onto the real summit.
 On return we descended the Super Gully.

 The gully we went up is the first major gully to the right of Super Gully as you look up at the mountain from the Lost River side.
 I believe our ascent was probably a first ascent because we saw absolutely no sign of any other human passing.
 At no point did we find disturbed loose rock, scratched rocks, footprints, trash, etc.